scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

 The accompanying :math:`s^{*}` is the complex conjugate and time shifted signal.

 As an example, a signal that was not time shifted would simply be the autocorrelation :cite:`ZiemerComm`.
-It is referred to as the captured signal in this context, and it is the signal that is used to determine both the time and frequency offset.
+It is referred to as the received signal in this context, and it is the signal that is used to determine both the time and frequency offset.
 To determine this offset, we are attempting to shift the signal as close as possible to the original reference signal.
 The time offset is what allows for the computation of a TDOA, and the frequency offset is what allows for the